Kasper-1979/data-sampling-impact-analysis/data/README.md

 **Setup Instructions**

-1.Ensure the downloaded file is named exactly 02-21-2018.csv.
+1. Ensure the downloaded file is named exactly 02-21-2018.csv.

-2.Place this file directly into this folder (data/).
+2. Place this file directly into this folder (data/).
 3.Run the Python scripts from the src/ directory.
 The scripts are pre-configured to automatically load the data using a relative path.